TheBarret/Latency-Analyser/README.md

 Predictive Analysis: Frequency domain data can be used for predictive analysis.
 For example, if the frequency data shows a regular pattern, it can be used to predict future behavior.

-# Features:
-- Identifying periodic issues

-If there are any periodic issues affecting latency, they will show up as peaks at corresponding frequencies in the FFT.
-For example, if there's a process that runs every 10 seconds and slows down the network, you would see a peak at the 0.1 Hz frequency.

-- Identifying persistent problems

-If the latency is consistently high, this will appear as a peak at the 0Hz frequency (often called the DC component in FFT results).
-If you see a high DC component, it could be an indication of a persistent problem with latency.

-- Identifying random issues

-If there are a lot of random, non-periodic issues affecting latency, these will show up as a wide, flat spectrum in the FFT.
-If you see a spectrum that doesn't have distinct peaks but is high across a wide range of frequencies, it could mean that there's a lot of random jitter in the latency.

 - FFT-Derived Delay (Phase Delay and Group Delay)

 These are derived from the Fourier Transform of a signal, revealing how the phase of the frequency components changes from one sample to another.